Shih Kien: Personal life

+Shih married Lee Kit-ying in 1936 and they had four sons and two daughters.
+Lee died of heart failure in August 1998.

+Shih was initially not religious, but he converted to Christianity as an adult.

+Death

 Shih died of kidney failure on 3 June 2009 at the age of 96.
 At the time of his death, Shih was believed to be one of the oldest living successful actors in Hong Kong.